ft-interactive/g-xaxisdate/README.md

 ### Yearly

-From Jan 1 2005 to June 1 2017, with each year labeled and no minot axis
+From Jan 1 2005 to June 1 2017, with each year labeled and no minor axis

 ```
 const myXAxis = xaxisDate();//sets up yAxis